eugenetaan/FB-Messenger-Script-/readme.md

 Sending too many of the same link will cause message to not be sent and all prev messages to be revoked.

+In the event the facebook UI change drastically you will need to restructure the code to the accomodate the new UI

 #### Controlling Variables in variables file ####
 * OS - to delcare os type for which send img function to be used
 * QR_code - for promotions requiring QR code